dennisnyarko/cloud-foundations-notes/module-2-compute-in-the-cloud.md

 - AWS Software Development Kit (SDK): using programming languages (Python)

 ## Launching an Amazon EC2 Instance
-1) configure the AMI to define the operating system and software.
+1) Configure the AMI to define the operating system and software.
-2) select the instance type to allocate CPU, memory, and storage.
+2) Select the instance type to allocate CPU, memory, and storage.
-3) set up storage options, including the type and size of the volume.
+3) Set up storage options, including the type and size of the volume.
 - Amazon Machine Images (AMI): pre-built virtual machine images that have the basic components for what is needed to start an instance.
 - AMI: includes the operating system, storage setup, architecture type, permissions for launching, and any extra software that is already installed.